vtle5/Multiplayer-Prototype/README.md

 * Game as a whole may have connection issues.
   * Players do not de-sync when this happens.

+## Port
+The server must have port 7020 open to allow external connections.
 ## Credits
 Thanks to Tom Weiland for providing a tutorial for a 3D multiplayer framework!